 What credit score do I need for an auto loan?

 It depends on the lender, however, it’s key to apply for the right loans relevant to your credit score.
-Borrowers with scores under 600 may think that a car loan is out of the picture for them, but there are many subprime lenders that’d be willing to work with them.
+Borrowers with scores under 600 may think that a car loan is out of the picture for them, but there are many lenders willing to work with bad-credit borrowers.
+Also known as subprime auto loans, these tend to come with higher rates.

 Compare bad credit auto loans